RT-2UTTKh - Topol-M / SS-27 - Deployment

 President Vladimir Putin has said the deployment of mobile Topol-M systems contributes a great deal to Russia's national security.
 The first regiment of Topol-M mobile ICBMs was put on active duty in the Ivanovo region in Central Russia in early December 2006.
 "This is a significant step forward in improving our defense capabilities," he said while inspecting the regiment 14 December 2006.
 Defense Minister Sergei Ivanov said in 2006 that Russia was planning to purchase 69 silo-based and mobile Topol-M ballistic missile systems in the next decade.

 The process of rearming the mobile-based complex began on November 21, 2005 in the 54th Guards Missile Division (Teikovo), when two divisions and a mobile command post (PKP) of the 321st Rocket Regiment (321 rp) were withdrawn from service.
 A year later, in November 2006, 321 rp took up an experimental-combat duty in the same division (3 launchers) and the PKP of the missile regiment at the Topol-M complex.
+In 2006, the Topol-M PGRK with the RT-2PM2 ICBM was put on combat duty in the Teykovskaya Missile Division (regiment commander - Colonel Borodin S.G.).
+By Decree of the President of the Russian Federation of 01/30/2007, the Topol-M PGRK was put into service.
 On the alert duty, the 1st Rocket Division and the PKP, 321 rp, entered on December 10, 2006 at 15:00.
 At the same time, it became known that President Vladimir Putin had signed a new state arms program by 2015, which provided for the purchase of 69 "Topol-M" ICBMs.

 In 2011, the RF Ministry of Defense refused further purchases of the Topol-M missile systems in favor of the further deployment of the RS-24 Yars ICBMs with the MIRV, although the launching of the Topol-M silo launcher for combat duty, the sixth missile division was planned to be completed in 2012.